alpscode/website/content/blog/intro-to-fpl-analytics.md

 You open the FPL app, sort players by total points so far and transfer the player on top that you do not own!
 You are not 100% sure how the points system works in FPL, but after all, past performance should be an indicator of future performance, right?

-The second part is true with an extra caveat: past performance is a noisy indicator of future performance.
+The second part is true with an extra caveat: past performance is a *noisy*[^1] indicator of future performance.
 You also know that performance depends on fixture difficulty: sometimes teams have tough away games and sometimes they have very easy home games.
-So, not all performances are equal.
 Moreover, you might know that sometimes a player does nothing useful on pitch but magically gets a penalty, hence get awarded with an assist.
+**So, not all performances are equal.**
 In a way you know that the assist number you see might be a bit misleading.

 Let us start with a simple exercise.
 You want to know how many goals Bernardo Silva will score in the next fixture.
-For this, you can pull up the games so far and see what he has scored.
+For this, you pull up Silva's previous games and see what he has scored.

 {{< img src="/img/uploads/bernardo_points_2.jpg" class="img-responsive lazy" caption="Bernardo Silva's FPL stats (2021/22 GW13 to GW18)" figcls="" >}}

-In the last 6 games between GW13 and GW18, he scored 0-1-2-0-0-0: 3 goals in 6 fixtures.
+In these past 6 games between GW13 and GW18, he scored 0-1-2-0-0-0: 3 goals in 6 fixtures.
 But perhaps you heard from someone that his 'underlyings' are not that good.
-What they mean is, Silva’s offensive actions in these games are likely to give a lower than 3 goals for an average player.
+What they mean is an average player with the same offensive actions as Silva would likely have fewer than 3 goals.
 You might think "Well, but he is not an average player!".
 This might be true, but players who can consistently beat their underlying goal expectations are rare.